 Just like every RoR App, generate a session store secret.
 The generation of session store secret is just a matter of running a simple rake command.

 - bundle exec rake generate_secret_token

-- Migrate Database: Its time to migrate the database.
+Now, it’s time to migrate the database.
 The migration of database will create the required tables and relationships in the database required to run the application.
-Again migration is a simple Rails rake task.
+Again, migration is a simple Rails rake task.

 - bundle exec rake db:migrate

 Redmine installation requires certain configuration options to be loaded into the database.
 And, this is loaded via a pre-configured rake script.
 At this step, you can chose to configure the language in which you want to load the default data in.
 Redmine provides a host of language support.
 Now, you can just run a simple rake command to load the data to the database like: